74ls04/vl53lx-pi/README.md

         ./bin/vl53lx-pi

-To publish the data over the network on default port `5556` you must use the compact flag `--compact` or `-c`.
-For example to publish histogram B data only, use the command
+To publish the data over the network on default port `5556` using histogram B data only, use the command:

-        ./bin/vl53lx_pi --compact --histogram=B
+        ./bin/vl53lx_pi --histogram=B

 ## Configure and start
 To start the application, you can use the `vl53lx_pi` executable.
 There are several things you can configure: